Reader Question:

 One fixable problem is your sex life.
 Even though there were some legitimate reasons for your sex life dying, the pain and hurt is still there and needs to be healed.
 It sounds like your husband wants divorce because he doesn't know how to do this.

-Sadly, a lot of men falsely believe that divorce will excuse them from their parenting responsibilities and being a good dad when it does not.
-I wonder if your husband wants to divorce because he believes this.
+Sadly, a lot of men falsely believe that divorce will excuse them from their parenting responsibilities and being a good dad - when it does not.
+I wonder if your husband also wants to divorce because he believes this too.

-Husband wants divorce doesn't have to mean your marriage is over.
-Suggest to your husband that you go to marriage counseling together to learn how to end the marriage and co-parent afterwards.
-Then while you're there, you can learn how to fix the marriage, too.
+Your husband asking for a divorce doesn't have to mean your marriage is over.
+Try suggesting to your husband that you go to divorce counseling together to learn how to end the marriage and co-parent afterwards.
+Then while you're there you can learn how it is possible to fix the marriage too.

 Looking for More?
 Check Out These Articles